Medical device design: Requirements for testing

 Class III are devices which support or sustain human life, are of substantial importance in preventing impairment of human health, or present a potential, unreasonable risk of illness or injury.

 All new devices by default are placed in the class III category.
 The FDA then requires these devices to undergo stringent clinical reviews.
 For these reviews, the FDA require some type of clinical evidence or trials.
 If the sponsor believes the device is low to moderate risk, the sponsor may apply to change this default classification.
 The FDA, upon review may then reclassify these devices as de novo.
-De novo devices require a less rigorous FDA regulatory process and the FDA treat de novo devices like class I and II devices.
+De novo devices require a less rigorous FDA regulatory process and the FDA treats de novo devices like class I and II devices.